Jericka Duncan: Awards

-Jeff Fager
+Jeff Fager dismissal

-In 2018, Jeff Fager was fired as executive producer of 60 Minutes after it was revealed that he sent Duncan threatening text messages.
-Duncan exposed these text messages in September 2018.
+In 2018, Jeff Fager was fired as executive producer of 60 Minutes after it was revealed that he sent Duncan threatening text messages, which Duncan exposed in September 2018.
 Fager had been accused of sexual harassment by several women who worked for him.
-When Duncan was reporting on the story, Fager threatened her by saying, "If you repeat these false accusations without any of your own reporting to back them up you will be responsible for hurting me.
+When Duncan was reporting the story, Fager threatened her by saying, "If you repeat these false accusations without any of your own reporting to back them up you will be responsible for hurting me.
 Be careful.
 There are people who lost their jobs trying to harm me and if you pass on these damaging claims without your own reporting to back them up that will become a serious problem."
-After revealing these text messages, Duncan was praised by the National Association of Black Journalists for covering a portion of the Me Too movement.
+After revealing the text messages, Duncan was praised by the National Association of Black Journalists for covering a portion of the Me Too movement.
 Fager denied the original allegations, but confessed to sending the aggressive messages to Duncan.